Gepetto/quadruped-reactive-walking/scripts/crocoddyl_eval/README.md

+### EVALUATION 1 :

-test_1 : Some tests to compare the two MPC solvers in simple case (no obstacles) : ddp & osqp.
-The solvers operate in parallel and control is looped over the ddp algorithm.
-All data is stored during the simulation inside the log_eval folder, the algorithms have exactly the same input parameters for each control cycle.
-Then, to analyze the behavior of solvers, the file analyse_simu.py is used to evaluate each control cycle.
-Both algorithms can be relaunched and weights on the ddp algorithm can be changed to evaluate the modifications (line 55, Relaunch_DDP boolean to relaunch the ddp algorithm)
+Some tests to compare the two MPC solvers: ddp & osqp.
+The data collected during the simulation is used to restart and analyze each control cycle with different MPCs or different parameters.
+A third DDP MPC can be run to evaluate and compare the parameters. (see bool *Relaunch_DDP*)

-	-> Run python3 crocoddyl_eval/test_1/run_scenarios.py
-	-> Run python3 crocoddyl_eval/test_1/analyse_simu.py

-test_2 : Test to check the derivatives using the crocoddyl.ActionModelNumDiff (derivatives computed with finite differences).
-The simulation is run for a short time to get initializations of the foot position.
-The Luu term (hessian of the cost with regards to the command vector) cannot be accurate because it uses the residual cost (Luu ~= R^T R) which is not written that way in that case.

-	-> Run python3 crocoddyl_eval/test_2/unit_test.py
+    -> Run the simulation with boolean LOGGING on true.

-test_3 : Test to run the simulation using the ddp as foot step planner too.
-It involves new c++ models with augmented states to  optimises the feet position.
+    -> Modify the path in *Recover Logged data* section.
+    -> Select the MPC control cycle to be analysed and tune the gains if necessary.

-	-> Run python3 crocoddyl_eval/test_3/run_scenarios.py
+    -> Run python3 crocoddyl_eval/test_1/analyse_control_cycle.py

-test_5 : Test to run the simulation using the ddp at the frequency of TSID.
-The number of node in the ddp has been adjusted to avoid a too large number of them.
-Each control cycle can be monitored after the log in the analyse_simu file.
+### EVALUATION 2 :

+Test to check the derivatives computed with the action models.
+The derivatives are computed with finite differences using the crocodile.ActionMode NumDiff class.
+The derivatived tested coressponds to :

+- Lx : Derivative of the cost wrt states x
+- Lu : Derivative of the cost wrt command u
+- Fx : Derivative of the dynamics wrt states x
+- Fu : Derivative of the dynamics wrt command u

+For the Hessian of the cost Lxx and Luu, the results are not accurate.
+With NumDiff, the hessian is approximated with the residual vector : Lxx ~= R^T R, which is not the case here because of the friction cost, non linear terms...

+    -> Modify the parameters of the model in crocoddyl_eval/test_2/unittest_model.py (to evaluate each cost) -> Run python3 crocoddyl_eval/test_2/unittest_model.py

+### EVALUATION 3 :

+Test to evaluate the MPC with the optimisation of the foosteps.
+Comparison of : ddp + fstep optimization & osqp.
+The data collected during the simulation is used to restart and analyze each control cycle.
+The parameters can be modified in *DDP MPC* section.

+    -> Run the simulation with boolean LOGGING on true and type_MPC == 3.
+    -> Modify the path in *Recover Logged data* section.
+    -> Select the MPC control cycle to be analysed and tune the gains if necessary.
-	-> Run python3 crocoddyl_eval/test_5/run_scenarios.py
+    -> Run python3 crocoddyl_eval/test_1/analyse_control_cycle.py
-	-> Run ipython3 crocoddyl_eval/test_5/analyse_simu.py -i